 It’s important that cohabiting couples protect themselves and their assets by entering into a cohabitation agreement.
 This document will set out a couple’s intentions should they separate in the future, ensuring the couple’s shares in assets are legally protected.

 Cohabitation agreements are enforceable and legally binding, provided they are entered into freely by both parties, with full disclosure of financial information, and provided both partners have received separate legal advice on the terms of the agreement.

 Entering into a cohabitation agreement helps provide couples with clarity on their financial position and reduces or eliminates areas of dispute on separation, saving time and money in what may otherwise be a lengthy court dispute.

 While a cohabitation agreement may not seem very romantic, they are a necessary tool to protect a couple and their family in the future, when drafted with the assistance of an experienced solicitor.

 Our Family team can help create legal certainty for you and your family.
 You can book a one-hour initial appointment at a fixed fee of £150 plus VAT.

 Couples delaying their marriage because of the pandemic should also consider entering into a pre-nuptial agreement.

 These agreements are used for couples who want to clarify what they would like to happen to their assets and finances in the event of divorce and are helpful to safeguard assets which are inherited or acquired before marriage, when prepared with the assistance of an experienced solicitor and when certain criteria are met.

-If you would like to discuss the possibility of entering into a nuptial agreement, please make an appointment with Rhia Davis from our Family team, who would be happy to assist.
-We are offering a one-hour initial appointment for a fixed fee of £260 plus VAT to discuss whether a pre-nuptial agreement is right for you.
+If you would like to discuss the possibility of entering into a nuptial agreement, please make an appointment Partner, Mei-Ling from our Family team, who would be happy to assist.

 This content is correct at time of publication